The role of the modern campus CIO

 A: Once you kick off a big implementation, success depends on the cohesiveness between the project teams.
 Project management leadership is what it all boils down to here—that and executive sponsorship.
 If we weren't constantly checking in among cabinet-level leaders, project management would never have gotten the support it needed.
 Communication flows are also a deliberately designed project that governance structures and executive sponsors need in order to be the strategy’s greatest cheerleaders.

 Leadership is not such a big, complicated thing.
 You just have to be decisive and understand where your role starts and stops; it’s how all of economics functions.
-As a leader, and as a leadership team, we recognised that we need to evangelise and ensure execution of the flagship.
+As a leader, and as a leadership team, we recognized that we need to evangelize and ensure execution of the flagship.
 The flagship is the strategic plan, the strategic goals and objectives.

 We stay out of the way to allow project management to be the experts we hired them to be.
 We empower them to achieve the strategic goals and objectives, and essentially, we function as risk managers along the journey.
 Are you achieving the goals and objectives?
 If not, tell us why, and how we can help you remove barriers.
 Otherwise we’ll stay out of your way.